cam-inc/viron/packages/website/docs/03-Guides/03-your-first-number-content.md

 | access-control-allow-origin | `https://viron.plus` |
 | access-control-allow-credentials | `true` |

-Visit the Viron endpoint page and refresh, and you will see the DAU number.
+Visit the Viron endpoint page and select `Page One`, and you will see the DAU number.

 :::note
 Visit documentations for [content](/docs/Advanced-Guides/contet) and [content-number](/docs/Advanced-Guides/content-number) for detail.